decisionforce/pgdrive/docs/source/install.rst

     python -m pgdrive.tests.install_test.test_get_image

-Successfully running the first script meas the pg-drive physics world works well.
+Successfully running the first script means the PGDrive physics world works well.
 And the second script will generate *three* images under offscreen mode, by which you can check the if the scene is drawn correctly.

 To verify the installation on cluster, run following command instead::